 Waukesha is a place loved by all in Lake Country and Waukesha County.
-Some call Waukesha the heart of Waukesha County and I couldn’t agree more.
-Waukesha has also been called, “Guitar Town” and “Spring City” – read on to find out why!
+Some call Waukesha the heart of Waukesha County, and I couldn’t agree more.
+Waukesha has also been called, “Guitar Town” and “Spring City” – read on to find out the reasons to love Waukesha!

 We at Lake Country Family Fun have put together a list of the 6 reasons we love Waukesha with awesome help from our friends from the Waukesha Pewaukee Visitors Bureau.

 Waukesha is home to the great Les Paul who invented the solid body electric guitar, first 8-track tape recorder, and more.
 This is the reason why Waukesha is also coined “Guitar Town”.

 Waukesha is the first home to resident Indian tribes like Sauk, Menomonie, Winnebago and Potawatomi.